Living with Chronic Pain - How to Coexist with Pain That Won't Go Away

 The International Association for the Study of Pain (IASP) defines pain lasting more than 3 months as "chronic pain."
 In Japan, about 20% of adults (approximately 20 million people) suffer from chronic pain, with lower back pain, stiff shoulders, headaches, joint pain, and neuropathic pain being the most common.

 Acute pain is a warning signal that "the body is damaged," but chronic pain is different.
 When pain persists after tissue damage has healed, it means the nervous system has shifted into a state of "continuously sending pain signals."
 The pain processing circuits in the brain and spinal cord become hypersensitive, and stimuli that should not be painful are perceived as pain - a phenomenon called "central sensitization."
+Understanding this itself is the first step to change how you relate to pain.

 How Chronic Pain Affects Mental Health